Blog

 CO₂ is a leading cause of global warming, and reducing its levels in the atmosphere is crucial in combating climate change.
 Traditional carbon capture methods are often expensive and difficult to scale.
 BAETA, on the other hand, offers a scalable and reasonably priced method of CO₂ capture from both industrial sources and the air itself.

-As this technology becomes more advanced, it could be used in large-scale applications, such as in power plants, factories, and urban areas, helping to reduce global CO₂ levels and slow the effects of climate change.
+As this technology advances, it may be applied on a large scale in power plants, factories, and urban areas, helping to reduce global CO₂ levels and slow down the effects of climate change.

 3. Supporting the Circular Economy:

-The circular economy concept pressures decreasing waste & reusing resources rather than wasting them.
+The circular economy concept emphasizes reducing waste & reusing resources rather than discarding them.
 By turning waste plastic into materials that can absorb CO₂, scientists are helping to create a circular economy for plastics.
-This process makes it possible to recycle plastic into a useful product instead of causing to environmental pollution.
+This process enables the recycling of plastic into a useful product, rather than contributing to environmental pollution.

 One of the key benefits of the BAETA technology is its scalability.
 The process used to create BAETA is relatively simple and can be applied to large quantities of plastic waste.
 This makes it a potentially extensive solution for both plastic pollution and carbon capture on a global scale.